dakom/wasm-app-boilerplate/README.md

 Whatever it is, it's updated internally in a game loop - and ultimately sends out discrete state updates for all the dependants (`ui`, `webgl renderer`, and `audio`)

-These state updates are _not_ synonymous with the entire application state (though it can be - whatever floats your boat!)
+These state updates are _not_ synonymous with the entire application state.
+Application state is conceptually just one giant thing (here, kept by the ECS).

-They also don't need to be sent/extracted at the same frequency as eachother (e.g. the ui could be sent when events come in as opposed to a raf loop)
+The discrete updates don't need to be sent/extracted at the same frequency as eachother (e.g. the ui could be sent when events come in as opposed to a raf loop)

 It might be tempting to consider completely different state managements, each in their own worker, but it's more likely that there needs to be some coherence between them (e.g. audio gets triggered on collision, UI sends an event to update inventory, etc.) so there is one "Source of Truth" and the split is done before sending.

-(note - there are potential avenues to optimize here, like only sending deltas or serializing to a binary format like flatbuffers... but that all comes at a computational cost and would need profiling to see if it's really worthwhile, so neither of those are included here.
-Rather, it's simple serde-powered JS Objects <-> Rust structs)

 # HTML rendering of ui state

 The DOM is re-rendered via lit-html every frame-tick if there's a fresh ui state.
+This is fast since lit-html doesn't need to diff (short summary - the dynamic parts only need to check against _themselves_ to see if they're dirty, and if they are they know where and what to write)

 `get_ui_state()` can be queried from anywhere, and `events` can be sent from anywhere.
 They have no inherent relationship to the dom hierarchy.

-In many apps, especially those that are most similar to traditional websites, it makes sense for application state and ui state to be the same thing- and indeed keeping them the same is as simple setting `ui state` from the entire application state on the Rust side - so that is doable from this starting point.
+In many apps, especially those that are most similar to traditional websites, it makes sense for application state and ui state to be the same thing- and indeed keeping them the same is very easy here.
 However, they are still technically separate, on purpose, since it happens often enough that they aren't 1:1, and I personally found coping with that reality very frustrating in several popular frameworks.

 ### Ui State vs. DOM state